jupfi/cosi-measure/Software/README.md

 ## GUI

 A GUI was developed in Python for COSI measure.
-You can install all required packages by running:
+You can install all required packages (ideally in a virtual environment) by running:

 ```bash
 pip install -r requirements.txt